-It is not necessary to appear for interview with an immigration lawyer, but the truth is that the success rate of applications where the person is represented is much higher compared to those where the applicant appears by himself.
+It is not necessary to appear for an interview with an immigration lawyer, but the truth is that the success rate of applications where the person is represented is much higher compared to those where the applicant appears by himself.
 Also, if you cannot afford an attorney to accompany you to the interview, you may at least meet him/her for a consultation and learn about the process and what to expect at the immigration interview.

 If the interview is passed, the immigration officer will stamp the applicant passport with a seal that acts as a temporary green card and allows the applicant to travel freely in and out of the country.

 Usually, dependents of the green card applicant can receive a green card together with the main applicant.
-However, the laws are not simple and attorney’s advice must be sought to make sure the dependents will qualify as well.
+However, the laws are not simple and the attorney’s advice must be sought to make sure the dependents will qualify as well.
 To learn more about the laws in connection with immigration of children you can read here: Who Is A Child For Immigration Purposes.

 Green Card and EAD

 If the process is successful, the green card will be mailed to the applicant’s address.
 A permanent resident shall have it on him at all times.
-A green card holder does not need an employment authorization to work, and he or she shall change the social security card to one without restrictions.
+A green cardholder does not need an employment authorization to work, and he or she shall change the social security card to one without restrictions.

 Green Card and Travel

 The green card holder may travel to and from the US freely, and all he/she needs to return back is the green card itself.
-However, other countries may require the green card holder to present a valid passport to enter their countries.
+However, other countries may require a green card holder to present a valid passport to enter their countries.
 If the green card is lost abroad, the person may obtain a boarding foil from the US consulate abroad and return back to the US.
 Read more about it here: Transportation Letter Or Boarding Foil.

-US green cardlawyer: Author:Green Card Attorney Alena Shautsova
+US green cardlawyer: Author: Immigration Attorney ALENA SHAUTSOVA